UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 # Run your first code

 1. Move the windows around so you can see this guide, IDLE and Minecraft
-1. Click back into python editor ( IDLE )
+2. Press ESC & click back into python editor ( IDLE )
-1. Press F5 to run the code
+3. Press F5 to run the code
+4. You may need to click the "Save then run" or press Enter
-1. Quickly click back into Minecraft to see what happens.
+5. Quickly click back into Minecraft to see what happens.
-1. Clicking on the Minecraft window entry in the menu bar at the top can help.
+6. Clicking on the Minecraft window entry in the menu bar at the top can help.

 # Did you see it?